Rebekacompetent445/fingers/fingers-protocol-draft.md

 If client certificates are used, they are also scoped only to the authority host.

-Path segments do not identify additional network hosts.
-They are only request components.
+Everything after the authority host is request text only.

 Example:

-`fingers://example.com/host2/host1/target`
+`fingers://relay.example/alice@example.net@example.org`

 In this URI:

-- `example.com` is the network endpoint
+- `relay.example` is the network endpoint
-- `example.com` is the TLS identity scope
+- `relay.example` is the TLS identity scope
-- `host2`, `host1`, and `target` are request components only
+- `alice@example.net@example.org` is the request target

 ## 5. TLS Requirements